cdapio/coopr/docs/tech-docs/source/overview.rst

 A task is an action that is performed on a node.
 Some examples are creation and deletion of the node, and the installation, initialization, configuration, start, stop, or removal of a service on the node.

-Continuuity Loom is a system that allows users to manage clusters as single entities.
+Coopr is a system that allows users to manage clusters as single entities.
 It consists of two major pieces: the server and the provisioners.
 The server is responsible for determining what needs to be done for different cluster management operations.
 It breaks down cluster level operations into node level tasks, coordinating which tasks should be performed at what time.
 It also stores the state of all provisioned clusters as well as a history of all